top of page

 Te Aitanga-a-Māhaki

-Carved by Moni Taumaunu (Ngāti Porou) and Bill Mau (Ngāpuhi), This trophy was made from an eight foot strainer post found on the slopes of Mangatu.
+Carved by Moni Taumaunu (Ngāti Porou) and Bill Mau (Ngāpuhi), This taonga was made from an eight foot strainer post found on the slopes of Mangatu.
 Its base is made out of a piece of timber from Hato Paora College near Feilding.
 There are two hands holding the sides of the receptacle representing Tāne fashioning Hine Ahuone from Papatūanuku (Mother Earth).

 WAIATA Ā RINGA